SeaQL/seaql.github.io/Blog/blog/2023-02-06-whats-new-in-seaorm-0.11.0.md

 ## Sponsor

 Our [GitHub Sponsor](https://github.com/sponsors/SeaQL) profile is up!
-SeaQL.org is an independent open-source organization run by volunteers.
+SeaQL.org is an independent open-source organization run by passionate developers.
 If you enjoy using SeaORM, please star and share our repositories.
 If you feel generous, a small donation will be greatly appreciated, and goes a long way towards sustaining the project.

 A big shout out to our sponsors 😇: